 The same song was Jimmy Wakely's favorite of all Bob's compositions and, when he interviewed Bob Nolan twenty-five years later, after the Walk of Fame ceremony in 1976, he told Bob,

 In a national survey conducted in 1951, Cool Water was found to be the best-known song of the American West.
-As well as the Sons of the Pioneers, artists included The Alshire Singer, Moe Bandy, The Boston Pops Orchestra with Arthur Fiedler conducting, Bing Crosby, Jim Hendricks, Burl Ives, Sleepy la Beef, Frankie Laine, Joni Mitchell, Vaughn Monroe, Odetta, The Replacements, Marty Robbins, Jack Scott, to name a few.
+As well as the Sons of the Pioneers, artists included The Ames Brothers, Teresa Brewere, The Boston Pops Orchestra with Arthur Fiedler conducting, Bing Crosby, Burl Ives, Frankie Laine, Joni Mitchell, Vaughn Monroe, Johnny Cash, Floyd Cramer, Marty Robbins, Bob Dylan, to name just a few.
 Today, the song is still being recorded by new artists.

-Tommy Doss sounded so much like Bob that few people who listened to the Lucky U program on radio realized that Bob was not in the trio.
-Aware of this, Lloyd Perryman arranged a program to illustrate the differences in Tommy's and Bob's voices.
-Bob was invited as a guest and the following recording was made on December 14, 1951.Hillbilly Wedding in June.
+Tommy Doss sounded so much like Bob that few people listening to the Lucky U program on radio realized that Bob was not in the trio.
+Aware of this, Lloyd Perryman arranged a program to illustrate the similarities or differences in Tommy's and Bob's voices.
+Bob was invited as a guest and the recording was made on December 14, 1951.Hillbilly Wedding in June.

-In 1955, according to his daughter, Bob tried out for a series of his own, a Warner Brothers television program called Cheyenne.
+In 1955, according to his daughter, Bob auditioned for a series of his own, a Warner Brothers television program called Cheyenne.
 The hero, Cheyenne Bodie, was a big, powerful loner, righting wrongs in the old West.
 The non-musical role may have appealed to Bob and it seems he considered returning to the movies.
-(When he was with the Sons of the Pioneers, it was not acting he disliked, but the touring that was so necessary.)
-However, he did not get the part which was filled by Clint Walker, shown here beside a young Bob who may well have been chosen had he been still that age.
+(When he was with the Sons of the Pioneers, it was not acting he disliked, but the touring and publicity that was so necessary.)
+However, he did not get the part which was filled by Clint Walker, shown here beside a young Bob who may well have been chosen had he been younger.
+Bob was 47.

 Young Bob Nolan (left) and Clint Walker.